+STUD ENT NAME:

+Date:

+Student Instructions:

-- 1. Obtain a post transfusion patient sample from the immunohematology externship supervisor or designated teaching staff.
-(Blood bag and pre-transfusion sample may be provided for reference) - 2.
+1. Obtain a post transfusion patient sample from the immunohematology externship supervisor or designated t

+staff.
+(Blood bag and pre-transfusion sample may be provided for reference)

+- eaching - 2.
 Following the laboratory's procedures, perform a suspected hemolytic transfusion reaction investigation limited to performance of: direct antiglobulin testing, clerical check, ABO/Rh and hemolysis check of the sample. - 3.
 Record results of investigation on the form provided by the lab; correctly report all results within expected TAT for the lab's transfusion investigation procedures. - 4.
 Identify which results are critical to report to the pathologist and physician caring for the patient.